60th Anniversary of the Volkswagen Karmann Ghia

 The Great Engineer and the Mighty Mouse

 While Ferry Porsche was running the Volkswagen venture, Ferdinand Porsche was applying his talents to something entirely different.
-Hitler rewarded his favourite engineer with the post of Inspector General of Tank Design to oversee the next generation of German battle tanks.
+Hitler rewarded his favorite engineer with the post of Inspector General of Tank Design to oversee the next generation of German battle tanks.
 Germany started the war with four tank types, ranging from the Panzer I light scouting tanks through to the Panzer IV medium battle tanks.
 Light and fast, these tanks were the cornerstone of Germany’s Blitzkrieg and more than adequate to deal with the poor quality British, French and continental tanks they came up against.
-But on the Russian front the Germans confronted Russian heavy armour that was qualitatively more advanced than anything they'd faced before.
+But on the Russian front the Germans confronted Russian heavy armor that was qualitatively more advanced than anything they'd faced before.
 The nature of tank warfare quickly changed from one of rapid manoeuvre to something more akin to a slogging match.

 In 1941 Porsche submitted a design study for a new heavy tank, designated the “Tiger.”
 Porsche’s Tiger was powered by two mid-mounted 600PS Mayback HL 120 TRL petrol engines, which drove an electrical generator that powered two electric engines driving the rear sprockets.
-It was a set up somewhat reminiscent with Porsches’ early electric hybrid engine vehicles he designed for Lohner in the 1890s.
-One hundred chassis were built by Porsche GmbH before the army selected the design presented by Henschel and Sons instead, which went into production as the Tiger I.
+It was a set up somewhat reminiscent of Porsches’ early electric hybrid engine vehicles he designed for Lohner in the 1890s.
+One hundred chassis were built by Porsche GmbH before the army selected the design presented by Henschel and Sons, which went into production as the Tiger I.

 The Porsche Tiger is easily differentiated from the production Tiger due to the forward placement of its turret.
 Although Porsche's own tank designs were not really successful, many companies adopted Porsche's torsion bar suspension.